 - Bat Performance Factor (BPF) of 1.15, 1.20, or 1.21

-For an in-depth guide to selecting the best slow-pitch softball bats, read our USSSA and ASA Bat Guide.
+For an in-depth guide to selecting the best slow-pitch softball bats, read our USSSA and USA Bat Guide.

 Differences between USSSA and ASA/USA Bats

-The major difference between ASA and USSSA bats is the performance factor.
-Compared to ASA bats, USSSA bats are geared toward making players more effective in the game.
+The major difference between USA Softball and USSSA bats is the performance factor.
+Compared to USA Softball bats, USSSA bats are geared toward making players more effective in the game.

-Furthermore, ASA bats are typically lesser in weight and provide junior players with an easy swing and striking experience, thereby lessening striking power.
+Furthermore, USA Softball bats are typically weigh less and provide junior players with an easy swing and striking experience, thereby reducing striking power.
 USSSA bats, on the other hand, are intended to maximize performance and boost striking power.

-Another difference in ASA and USSSA rules lies in the specification variations for slow pitch balls used by both bodies.
+Another difference in USSA and USA Softball rules lies in the specification variations for slow pitch balls used by both bodies.

 - 12-inch red-stitched